All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 States with Strong Obesity Treatment Protections

 Several states now classify obesity as a chronic disease requiring coverage parity with other conditions like diabetes or hypertension.
-New York, California, and Illinois have been leaders in this space, with legislation that explicitly includes GLP-1 receptor agonists in their essential health benefit categories.
+New York, California, and Illinois have been leaders in this space, with legislation that explicitly includes GLP-1 receptor agonists in their important health benefit categories.
 If you live in one of these states, your insurer may be legally required to cover Wegovy, even if their standard formulary excludes it.

 Other states, including Colorado, New Jersey, and Washington, have enacted anti-discrimination provisions that prevent insurers from categorically excluding obesity treatments.
 These laws don't guarantee coverage for any specific medication, but they do require insurers to evaluate each case individually rather than issuing blanket denials.